About

 Shettleston Foodbank 4685kg to 736 people

-As well as the invaluable assistance from Celtic FC Foundation, we also receive generous support from a variety of donors, including Celtic supporters, Asda Parkhead, Asda Robroyston, churches, offices, schools and individuals.
+We receive generous support from a variety of donors, including Fleet Alliance, ASDA Parkhead, ASDA Robroyston, churches, offices, schools and individuals.

-We also receive support from Parkhead Housing Association who provide payroll services and some operational support, Wincanton who provide the storage container, Intelligent Car Leasing who provide our van, Calton Parkhead Parish Church provide us with not only storage space but office space, internet access and free utilities.
+We also receive support from Parkhead Housing Association who provide payroll services and some operational support, Wincanton who provide the storage container, Calton Parkhead Parish Church provide us with not only storage space but office space, internet access and free utilities.
 We are also privileged to have the support of the other organisations to run our outreach centres.
 We are very fortunate to have so many generous and helpful donor and partner organisations.

 Back to About